SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Login Brute-Force Successful On SentinelOne Management Console"

+    A user has attempted to login several times (brute-force) on the SentinelOne Management Console and succeeded to login.

+    - **Effort:** intermediate

 ??? abstract "Malspam Execution Registering Malicious DLL"

     Detects the creation of a file in the C:\Datop folder, or DLL registering a file in the C:\Datop folder.
 Files located in the Datop folder are very characteristic of malspam execution related to Qakbot or SquirrelWaffle.
 Prerequisites are Logging for File Creation events, which can be done in the Sysmon configuration (events 11), for the first part of the pattern (TargetFilename).